tuna-f1sh/wooden-bits/README.md

   be connected to pin 6 on Arduino or pin 18 on rPi by default.
 * For Arduino you'll need a DS1307RTC/DS3231RTC chip, already set with the time (see library page).
+* There is a KiCAD PCB project, which is what I now use for clocks I sell.

 ### Arduino Libraries